bensheldon/island94-jekyll/_posts/2022-07-15-four-dumb-cringe-tech-interview-stories.md

 I replied saying something like "I'm happy being an IC.
 And I think a strength is my flexibility to help where it's needed.
 If that's what you and the business and the team eventually need, I'd feel confident and comfortable stepping into that role again."

 *That was the wrong answer for them.*  I was declined.
 I received a reply later saying they wanted someone "focused on the code."
 This is one time when I do wonder if I should have like, followed up and clarified my message, but interviewing is like bizarro-world dating so who knows.

+Sidenote: If you're reading this as flat advice, you _should_ follow-up, because the worst that will happen is they'll say "still a no".

 **"Should we go back in there?"**